Joseph Hunter (Canadian politician)

 Joseph Hunter (May 7, 1839 – April 8, 1935) was a Scottish-born surveyor, civil engineer and political figure in British Columbia.
-He represented Cariboo from 1871 to 1875 and from 1900 to 1904 and Comox from 1890 to 1898 in the Legislative Assembly of British Columbia.
+He represented Cariboo from 1872 to 1875 and from 1900 to 1903 and Comox from 1890 to 1898 in the Legislative Assembly of British Columbia.
+He was an unsuccessful candidate in the 1898 and 1903 provincial elections.

-He was born in Aberdeen in 1839 and educated there, concluding his studies at the University of Aberdeen.
-Hunter came to Victoria, British Columbia in 1864.
-From 1872, he worked performing surveys for the Canadian Pacific Railway.
-In 1875, he was employed by the Canadian government to establish a boundary between the province of British Columbia and the state of Alaska on the Stikine River.
+Hunter was born in Milton of Murtle near Aberdeen in 1839 and educated at the University of Aberdeen.
+He came to Victoria, British Columbia in 1864.
+From 1872 to 1874, he worked performing surveys for the future Canadian Pacific Railway including one route across what is now Wells Gray Provincial Park.
+He discovered and named the Murtle River and Murtle Lake for his birthplace.

+In 1875, Hunter was employed by the Canadian government to establish a boundary between the province of British Columbia and the state of Alaska on the Stikine River.
 In 1883, he became chief engineer for the Esquimalt and Nanaimo Railway; in 1886, he also became general superintendent for that railway.
 In 1878, Hunter married Frances Ellen, the daughter of John Robson.
 He died in 1935, aged 94.